-Technology parameters
+Technology Parameters

-There are eighteen technology parameters that we need to calibrate: parameters that controls the diminishing returns to scale, γ_h , γ_o , the share of input bill financed by firm's loans, κ^d , the two parameters that characterize the sticky price environment: price adjustment parameters, ξ_q and ξ_p , wage adjustment cost, ξ_w , labor, capital and oil adjustment costs, ξ_z , ξ_n and ξ_o , a parameter that controls elasticity of firm's loans with respect to input bill, φ^d , capital depreciation rate, δ , growth rate of technological progress, α and $z{ss}, W{ss}, p{ss}^n, i{ss}^n, p{ss}^o, m{ss}^o$.
-The steady state values of the last six variables are found again as a solution of the system of models steady state equations.
+There are eighteen technology parameters that we need to calibrate: parameters that control the diminishing returns to scale, γ_h , γ_o , the share of the input bill financed by a firm's loans, κ^d , the two parameters that characterize the sticky price environment: price adjustment parameters, ξ_q and ξ_p , wage adjustment cost, ξ_w , labor, capital and oil adjustment costs, ξ_z , ξ_n and ξ_o , a parameter that controls elasticity of firm's loans with respect to input bill, φ^d , capital depreciation rate, δ , growth rate of technological progress, α , and z{ss} , W{ss} , p{ss}^n , i{ss}^n , p{ss}^o .
+The steady state values of the last six variables are found again as a solution of the system of the model's steady state equations.
 Parameters that pertain to exogenous processes of exports and terms of trade were simply estimated.

-The depreciation rate of capital was pinned down form capital law of motion (25) assuming that investment to GDP ratio and capital to GDP ratio is equal to 0.2 and 10 respectively.
-Hence, $\delta = 0.03$ (on quarterly basis).
-The share of input bill financed by producer's loans, κ^d , was calculated from firm's cash-in-advance constraint and is equal to 8.
+The depreciation rate of capital was pinned down from the capital law of motion (25) assuming that the investment to GDP ratio and capital to GDP ratio are equal to 0.2 and 10 respectively.
+Hence, $\delta = 0.03$ (on a quarterly basis).
+The share of the input bill financed by producer loans, κ^d , was calculated from firms' cash-inadvance constraint and is equal to 8.

-We calibrate γ_h from the steady state producer's demand for labor that is approximately similar to the share of the total wage bill in domestic production and set its value to 0.68. γ_o is calibrated from the producer's steady state demand for oil and is approximately similar to the share of the nominal spending on imported oil in domestic production (domestic consumption) equal to 0.1.
+We calibrate γ_h from the steady state producer's demand for labor that is approximately equal to the share of the total wage bill in domestic production and set its value to 0.68.
+The parameter γ_o is calibrated from the producer's steady state demand for oil and is approximately equal to the share of nominal spending on imported oil in domestic production (domestic consumption) equal to 0.1.

 Price adjustment parameters ξ_q and ξ_p were calibrated to match domestic and imported inflation as best as possible and are set respectively to 100 and 0.1.
-Wage adjustment cost parameter, ξ_w , labor, capital and oil adjustment costs parameters, ξ_z , ξ_n and ξ_o were set to capture impulse responses of wages, employment, investment and oil as best as possible
+The wage adjustment cost parameter, ξ_w , labor, capital and oil adjustment costs parameters, ξ_z , ξ_n and ξ_o were set to capture impulse responses of wages, employment, investment and oil as best as possible

-The technological progress growth α is set to 0 and loan elasticity parameter, φ^d , is set to 0.15.
+The technological progress growth α is set to 0 and the loan elasticity parameter, φ^d , is set to 0.15.

 The autoregressive coefficients in exports and terms of trade processes are estimated to be $\rho{tot} = 0.77$ and $\rho_x = 0.99$.
-Terms of trade in the steady state is set to the average value of its counterpart in the data and are equal to one.
+The terms of trade coefficient in the steady state is set to the average value of its counterpart in the data and is equal to one.